919.608.3208 (call or text)

 1. Help each other be right – rather than wrong

 It’s easy to over-rely on who’s supposedly right and wrong as a determining factor, but what’s the bigger picture?
-Think about what’s important and what you are trying to accomplish, rather than feeding your ego or keeping score.
+Think about what’s important and about what you are trying to accomplish together, rather than feeding your ego or keeping score.

 2. Look for ways to make new ideas work – rather than for reasons they won’t